 Then, after you have added the variable to the link, select the "URL QueryString" variable type and complete the "Variable name" with the variable value that you have added to the link:

 This way, once, you finish the setup, when the form is completed by someone, the field with "URL Query String" will be auto-filled with the value of the variable, just as you wanted.

 This variable type is related to the variables that come through a POST request to the page.
 Choose this variable type, if there is a specific variable, that you know comes through a POST request, and you want that variable to be filled in automatically in the field you are editing.

 Then, type in the name of the variable in the "Variable name" field that appeared:

-If you do this, after the finish the setup, whenever someone will complete the form, the field will be auto-completed with the variable you have added here.
+If you do this, whenever someone will complete the form, the field will be auto-completed with the variable you have added here.